 - Absorbent paper such as manila, construction, or printing paper

 - Magazines from newspapers

 - To make the printing plates, trim the edges from the foam trays so that they lie flat and have smooth surfaces, and then cut to the desired size.
 Plan one printing plate for each child plus a few extra.

 - Set out printing plates and pencils.

 - Prepare a demonstration area by covering the work surface with newspaper and setting out an ink tray, a brayer, printing ink, and printing paper.

 - To demonstrate the printing process, place about an inch of printing ink onto the ink tray.
-Use the brayer to roll the ink in several directions.
-Be sure the children understand that the intention is to have the ink evenly distributed on the brayer rather than the ink tray.
+Use the brayer, or roller, to spread the ink in several directions.
+Be sure the children understand that the intention is to have the ink evenly distributed on the brayer, rather than on the ink tray.

 - Roll the inked brayer over the printing plate several times.
 Refill the brayer by rolling it across the ink tray again.
 Then roll the brayer over the printing plate in another direction.
 Repeat this several times until enough ink has been transferred from the ink tray and is evenly distributed on the printing plate.

-- Explain that the areas pushed in by the pencil will not get ink on them.
-When the print is made, the pushed-in lines will be the color of the paper.
+- Explain that the areas pushed in by the pencil will not get ink on them and, when printed, will be the color of the paper.
 The rest of the picture will be the color of the ink.
 This process is called relief printing.

 - Show the children how to pull a print.
 Place the printing plate on a clean surface with the inked side up.
 Lay a piece of paper on top of the plate.
 Holding the paper in place with one hand, use the other hand to rub firmly with the soft part of the finger tips.
 Be sure to rub the entire surface.
 Tell the children that an important characteristic of a quality print is its sharp, crisp edges.
 They should rub around all the edges very carefully.